-- Per the 2012 Econsult Lending Study Wells Fargo received the 2nd highest home purchase lending composite score among all of the ranked depositories, exceeding the next highest ranked lender by more than three points, indicating better performance than those lenders and lenders in the city as a whole. - Wells Fargo was by far the largest mortgage lender in the city of Philadelphia in 2012 originating 2,953 prime loans and was responsible for 50% of all prime loans made by city depositories, 44% of prime home purchase loans and 55% of prime refinance loans.
-Overall, the study shows we originated were more than twice as many loans in the city as the next largest lender. - The CityLIFT Program kicked off in September 2012 and is a collaborative effort between Wells Fargo, local non-profits, realtors and Neighborworks America.
+- Per the 2013 Econsult Lending Study Wells Fargo received the 2nd highest home purchase lending composite score among all of the ranked depositories, exceeding the next highest ranked lender by more than eleven points, indicating better performance than those lenders and lenders in the city as a whole. - Wells Fargo was by far the largest mortgage lender in the city of Philadelphia in 2013 originating 2,435 prime loans, a decrease of 17.5 percent between 2012 and 2013.
+In the past three years, Wells Fargo issued nearly three times as many loans as that of the next highest depositor, and that trend continues into 2013.
+During 2013, he number of applications decreased by 16.7 percent and denials decreased by 11.5 percent in 2013.
+Wells Fargo met the City Benchmark for prime loans issued to African-American and Asian applicants, and met the City benchmarks for denial ratios for African-American, Minority and LMI Census tract applicants.

+BILL NO. 150509 continued City of Philadelphia

+• The CityLIFT Program kicked off in September 2012 and continued into 2013, as a collaborative effort between Wells Fargo, the City of Philadelphia, local non-profits, realtors and Neighborworks America.
 The aim of the program is to increase access to Homeownership in Philadelphia.
 The program includes a commitment of \$10.0 million in Home Buyer Education, Down Payment Assistance Grants of \$15,000 for qualified homebuyers and for local initiative funds.

-Additionally the program includes a commitment of \$2.2 billion in home purchase lending in the city of Philadelphia over the next five years, to ensure financing is available for credit worthy borrowers focused on supporting efforts to stabilize housing markets with neighborhoods deeply affected by foreclosures.
-Through the CityLIFT Local Initiative, Wells Fargo provided \$1.3MM in grants that will support foreclosure prevention efforts in the City including the Foreclosure Hotline, Door to Door Outreach to homeowners having challenges with their mortgages and housing counseling; in addition grants were provided to the Salvation Army, Project Home, The Enterprise Center and Clarifi.
+The program also included a commitment of \$2.2 billion in home purchase lending in the city of Philadelphia over the next five years, to ensure financing is available for credit worthy borrowers focused on supporting efforts to stabilize housing markets with neighborhoods deeply affected by foreclosures.
+Through the CityLIFT Local Initiative, Wells Fargo provided \$1.3MM in grants that will support foreclosure prevention efforts in the City including the Foreclosure Hotline, Door to Door Outreach, and housing counseling; in addition grants were provided to the Salvation Army, Project Home, The Enterprise Center and Clarifi.

-• During 2010, Wells Fargo's originations rebounded significantly from lending declines experienced by Wachovia in 2008.
-During 2010, Wells Fargo stabilized mortgage lending in Philadelphia and in 2011 through 2012 continued to be the largest lender in the City.

-Overall mortgage lending in the market increased from 2011 to 2012 and Wells Fargo prime home lending to African American, Hispanic, LMI borrowers and minority tract borrowers in the city decreased slightly, while continuing to remain the largest lender in the City.
+- During 2010, Wells Fargo's originations rebounded significantly from lending declines experienced by Wachovia in 2008.
+Wells Fargo stabilized mortgage lending in Philadelphia and continues to be the largest lender in the City. - Overall mortgage lending in the market decreased from 2012 to 2013 and Wells Fargo prime home lending to Hispanic, LMI borrowers and minority tract borrowers in the city decreased slightly but increased for the African American segment.

-All Prime, Single 2011 2012 Year over year
+All Prime, Single 2012 2013 Year over year

 Family Loans, Wells Wells % change

 Philadelphia Fargo Fargo

-Prime Loans 2668 2953 +11%
+Prime Loans Originated 2953 2435 -17.5%

-Originated

-Loans to African 464 443 -4.5%
+Loans to African Americans 443 458 +3%

-Americans

-Loans to Hispanics 136 127 -7%
+Loans to Hispanics 127 107 -15%

-Loans to Asians 152 221 +45%

-Loans Minority 806 907 +13%
+Loans Minority Tracts 907 726 -20%

-Tracts

-Loans LMI Borrowers 1,155 1,149 5%
+Loans LMI Borrowers 1,149 1,098 -5%

-Loans LMI Tracts 1,219 1196 -2%
+Loans LMI Tracts 1,196 962 -19%

-Home Purchase 2011 Wells Fargo 2012 Wells Fargo 2011 All 2012 All
+Home Purchase 2012 Wells Fargo 2013 Wells Fargo 2012 All 2013 All

 Loans, Penetration % Penetration % Depositories Depositories

 Philadelphia Penetration % Penetration %

-Loans to African 24.0 18.3 23.9 26.2
+Loans to African 18.3 16.9 26.2 17.6

 Americans

-Loans to 7.5 4.1 8 8
+Loans to 4.1 6.2 8 5.1

 Hispanics

-Loans Minority 37 36.3 37 43.6
+Loans Minority 36.3 34.8 43.6 37.4

 Tracts

-Loans LMI 59.2 57.0 65.1 66
+Loans LMI 57.0 46.8 66 44.8

 Borrowers

-Loans LMI 56.4 48.3 59.7 56.9
+Loans LMI 48.3 45.1 56.9 38.9

 Tracts